MikkoVihtakari/BioticExplorer/README.md

 ## Usage

-- 1) **Upload data:** Click 'Browse..' and select an xml file from your computer.
+1. **Upload data:** Click 'Browse..' and select an xml file from your computer.
 An overview of data and sampling station locations will be shown under.
 You can use the available options to remove data that are not relevant.
-- 2) **Filter data:** Use the 'Filter data by' options to select data you want to keep.
+2. **Filter data:** Use the 'Filter data by' options to select data you want to keep.
 Click the 'Subset' button once you are ready and see how the overview will change based on the information you selected.
-- 3) You can examine the station and catch data by clicking the 'Stations & catches' tab.
+3. You can examine the station and catch data by clicking the 'Stations & catches' tab.
 Use the 'Overview' sub-tab for a graphical overview or the 'Examine' tab for a tabular overview, which you can filter and search as you wish, but note that filtering here does not influence the returned data.
-- 4) Similarly, an overview of individual measured fish is given under 'Individuals & ages' tab.
+4. Similarly, an overview of individual measured fish is given under 'Individuals & ages' tab.
-- 5) 'Mission data' through 'Age data' tabs give a tabular overview of each data type in the NMD xml Biotic file.
+5. 'Mission data' through 'Age data' tabs give a tabular overview of each data type in the NMD xml Biotic file.
-- 6) **Download** filtered data using the 'Download' tab.
+6. **Download** filtered data using the 'Download' tab.
 Select the format you want to download in (R, csv or Excel).
-If you select multiple data types (station vs individual), note that the csv format will be returned as a zip file.
+If you select multiple data types, note that the csv format will be returned as a zip file.

 ## Contributions and contact information